Benton Visual Retention Test: History

 Arthur Benton was a psychologist who worked with neurologist Morris Bender during his military assignment to the San Diego Naval Hospital.
 His experiences in the treatment of servicemen who had traumatic brain injuries led to his development of the Benton Visual Retention Test.
 Dr. Benton developed the test to provide a shorter assessment for immediate nonverbal memory to supplement the popular digit span test, and selected a format that was resistant to both emotional and subject-tester influence.
 The test was published in 1946, and is now currently in its 5th edition.

 Testing

 Test format

 The Benton Visual Retention Test is composed of 3 sets, or forms, of 10 designs (each 8.5 × 5.5 in.) that measure the examinee's visual and memory abilities as well as a set of alternate designs for repeated tests.
-The examinee is given a booklet containing 10 blank pages on which he or she reproduces the designs.
-These designs are used to gauge the examinee's visual perception and memory, and can be administered five different ways.
+The examinee is given a booklet containing 10 blank pages on which they reproduce the designs.
+These design are used to gauge the examinee's visual perception and memory, and can be administered five different ways.
 These five methods are as follows:

 In every method except for Administration C, the original design is hidden before reproduction begins.